stanbaek/ece387/_sources/Labs/Lab9_SLAM.md

     ```bash
     ros2 launch turtlebot3_cartographer cartographer.launch.py use_sim_time:=true
     ```
+    The use_sim_time:=true parameter ensures proper synchronization with the simulation clock.
 Cartographer will begin building a map as you move the robot.
 The initial map will look like this:

     ```{image} ./figures/Proj1_CartographerInit.png
     :width: 400